 - Particularly since the onset of the coronavirus pandemic, electronic delivery of documents is increasingly expected by shareholders

 Where offered by a company, shareholders will usually need to opt in to receive electronic dividend vouchers.
 They may choose to withdraw their consent at any time and instead opt to receive paper dividend vouchers again.

 What vouchers need to be produced for regular dividends?

 Many companies pay dividends more than once a tax year.
 The standard approach here is still to provide a new dividend voucher each time a dividend is declared.

 Sometimes, a company will issue a single summary voucher which covers the whole of the tax year.

 Sometimes a share or shares may be held jointly by two or more joint shareholders.

 For a joint shareholder, it’s still good practice to include the name of each separate holder on the dividend voucher.
 However, only the address of the first named joint holder needs to be shown.
-You also only need to produce and send a single dividend voucher for a joint shareholding – with the voucher sent to the first named holder, rather than a dividend voucher to each joint shareholder.
+You also only need to produce and send a single dividend voucher for a joint shareholding.
+That voucher will be sent to the first named holder, rather than a dividend voucher to each joint shareholder.

-Inform Direct calculates the dividend and tax credit amounts for each shareholder and produces dividend vouchers for you to send to them.
+Inform Direct calculates the dividend for each shareholder and produces beautiful dividend vouchers for you to send to them.